-into the Middle School program.
+Middle School Academics

 6th grade – Individual Growth Development

-Acceptance and Respect – students learn about cultivating friendliness, compassion, happiness, and the need to support those
+Acceptance and Respect – students learn about cultivating friendliness, compassion, happiness, and the need to support those who are less fortunate.

 Personality Types and Learning Styles – students learn about the different personality types and learning styles.
 They analyze their own types and styles by observing their strengths and weaknesses and working on different approaches to gain success.

 7th Grade – Peer and Social Interaction

 Problem Solving – students learn to identify a problem, seek possible solutions, determine consequences for each possible solution, select a course of action, take action, and evaluate the outcome.

 Acceptance and Respect – students learn about the effects of teasing and pejorative language.
 They investigate the proper use of social media and its harmful use.

 8th Grade – The Real World